 - If your issue specifically involves assisted living or a personal care home, call (877) 401-8835

-If your grandparent or parent was injured at a nursing home in Pennsylvania, or was the victim of financial exploitation or sexual abuse, your family may be able to recover compensation.
+If your grandparent or parent was injured at a nursing home in Pennsylvania, or was the victim of financial exploitation or sexual abuse, your family may be able to recover compensation with the legal help of a nursing home lawyer in Philadelphia, PA.
 Compensation can help to cover your medical bills and keep your loved one more comfortable while they recuperate.

-To start discussing your concerns in a free and completely private legal consultation, call nursing home abuse attorney Brent Wieand at (800) 481-5206.
+To start discussing your concerns in a free and completely private legal consultation, call nursing home abuse lawyer in Philadelphia, PA Brent Wieand at (888) 789-3161.
 Brent also handles cases throughout New Jersey.